ingham-physics/coding-club/docker/README.md

 ## More Docker

 This is only a tiny portion of what can be done with Docker.
-Explore more features like:
+Explore more features like these:

 - [Docker Compose](https://docs.docker.com/compose/gettingstarted/)
 - [Docker Volumes](https://docs.docker.com/storage/volumes/)